astutespruce/sarp-connectivity/analysis/prep/network/README.md

 Now the underlying aquatic networks are ready for the network analysis.

-Most of the data processing is performed by region group, which is one or more NHD HUC2s that flow into each other.
-This is done to reduce the number of networks connected across HUC2 boundaries that need to be merged after the analysis.
+Most of the data processing is performed by HUC2 region.

 Feather files are used as a compact, fast I/O file format for these data.